ddho22/LoLinSchool/README.md

 The main focus of the project is to determine **if the side a team is playing on contributes to the results of a match.** The motivation behind this project is how in chess, the player starting with white is at a very minor advantage.
 This project serves to determine if the "side" creates a minor advantage for players, similarly to chess.

+Author: Darren Ho

+*Note: League of Legends and subsequently "LoL" will represent its mobile counterpart League of Legends Wild Rift*

 ### Data information

 The underlying data will come from Tim Sevenhuysen's aggregated 2022 Professional LoL Esports data set on Oracle Elixir.
 The data set contains over 150,000 entries and 161 features.
 The features are very exhaustive and not all features are relevant to this project.
 The relevant features are as follows: